OpenNebula/docs/source/deployment/opennebula_installation/mysql_setup.rst

 Fields:

--  server: url of the machine running the MySQL server
+-  server: URL of the machine running the MySQL server
 -  port: port for the connection to the server.
 If set to 0, the default port is used.
 -  user: MySQL user-name
 -  passwd: MySQL password